Connemara Regional Airport, Inverin, Co Galway

 Getting there

 • By car – The N59 from Galway to Clifden is the main artery; the scenic coastal alternative is the R336 (the “Connemara Loop”).
-Parking is free at most trailheads and at the National Park visitor centre.
+Parking is free at most trailheads and at the National Park visitor centre; the Diamond Hill car park offers a small paid space during peak summer months (verify on arrival).

 • By air – Connemara Airport (near Spiddal) offers scheduled flights to the Aran Islands; the nearest international airports are Ireland West (Knock) and Shannon.